gmihov001/css-tutorial-exercises-course/exercises/05.1-Advanced-specificity/README.md

 ### 💡 Hint:

-Remember to use higher specificity that the existing rules.
+Remember to use higher specificity than the existing rules.

 The more selectors you combine the higher the specificity gets, because each selector adds additional points to your rule.